CALL US

 • Acknowledge Your Feelings: Grief can bring a range of emotions, both mental and physical.
 It's okay to experience fatigue, sleep changes, mood swings, or sadness.
 Allow yourself to process these feelings, even if they seem disconnected or delayed.

-• Give Yourself Time: There's no set timetable for grief.
+• Give Yourself Time: There's no set timetable for healing from grief.
 Be patient with yourself, and don't overcommit to responsibilities.
 Rest and healing are essential during this period.

 • Attend to Your Physical Needs: Basic self-care, like regular meals, sleep, and hygiene, is crucial.
 Maintaining routines can help you feel better even in challenging times.